-When you think of skiing in the Northeast, Stowe Ski Resort is likely one of the first places that comes to mind.
+When you think of skiing in the Northeast, Stowe Mountain Resort is likely one of the first places that come to mind.
 The earliest trails on Mount Mansfield in the town of Stowe in north-central Vermont were cut in 1933.
 In 2017, the ski-related operations and facilities at Stowe were purchased by Vail Resorts and it became Vail’s first and only East-Coast operation.

 Stowe’s 116 trails are dispersed across six distinct zones across the two mountains (Mount Mansfield and Spruce Peak).
 Additionally, you’ll find 28 miles of trails for Nordic skiers, see details further below.

-Advanced: Stowe is renowned for its “Front Four” double-black diamond trails (National, Goat, Starr, and Liftline), found in Middle Mansfield among other difficult trails.
+- Advanced: Stowe is renowned for its “Front Four” double-black diamond trails (National, Goat, Starr, and Liftline), found in Middle Mansfield among other challenging trails.
 You’ll also find challenges in Mansfield Gondola and Upper Spruce Peak.